San Diego Third-Party Child Visitation Lawyers

 Aunts, uncles, and grandparents can be granted visitation even while the custody case is still pending in court.
 They must first petition the court to be involved in the case, and then prove that their visitation would be in the best interests of the child.

-In our more than four decades of experience, Mattis Law, A.P.C., has handled numerous visitation cases for relatives and former stepparents.
+In our years of experience, Mattis Law, A.P.C., has handled numerous visitation cases for relatives and former stepparents.
 Maintaining a relationship may be critical to the child's well-being, and it is not something you should entrust to just any law firm.
 We have a history of obtaining results for clients that other lawyers previously said were unreachable, as shown in our testimonials.
 Call our San Diego family law attorneys at (858) 328-4400 today to schedule your initial consultation.